Can Smoking Cause Hearing Loss?

 How Second-Hand Smoke Causes Hearing Loss and Ear Infections

-An important implication is an effect that smoking has on those around us.
+An important implication is the effect that smoking has on those around us.
 Studies have shown clear correlations between hearing loss and second-hand smoke.

 This is particularly troubling when it concerns children since the auditory system is usually not fully developed until late adolescence.
 Children who are exposed to second-hand smoke are at an increased risk of developing ear infections.